The Next Three Days: Critical response

 Russell Crowe was nominated for an Irish Film and Television Award for Best International Actor for his role as John Brennan.

-On Rotten Tomatoes, the film has an approval percentage of 50% based on 169 reviews and a rating of 5.80 out of 10.
-The critics consensus reads: "Russell Crowe and Elizabeth Banks give it their all, but their solid performances aren't quite enough to compensate for The Next Three Days uneven pace and implausible plot."
-On Metacritic, the film has a score of 52 out of 100 based on 36 critic reviews, meaning "Mixed or Average".
+On Rotten Tomatoes, the film has an approval rating of 50% based on 168 reviews, and an average rating of 5.8/10.
+The website's critics consensus reads: "Russell Crowe and Elizabeth Banks give it their all, but their solid performances aren't quite enough to compensate for The Next Three Days uneven pace and implausible plot."
+On Metacritic, the film has a weighted average score of 52 out of 100 based on 36 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 In her positive review, Lisa Schwarzbaum of Entertainment Weekly wrote, "The movie's real strength ... is generating escalating waves of plot tension and misdirection as John, heeding advice, makes his jail-busting moves."
 In contrast, Roger Ebert awarded the film two and a half out of four stars and said, "The Next Three Days is not a bad movie; it's just somewhat of a waste of the talent involved."